cshc/cshc_website/README.md

 website
 =======

-The main repository for the Cambridge South Hockey Club website source code
+The main repository for the Cambridge South Hockey Club website source code.

+More details to follow!